 CSTA Computer Science Standards for Students

-The Computer Science Standards focus on developing computer skills that are honed over time.
+The Computer Science Standards focus on developing computer science skills that are honed over time.
 The standards are organized by grade bands and address the following themes:

 - Computing Systems